Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Alignment between the weight matrices and the pre-activation tangents

 \subsection{Alignment decomposition}

-In order to understand the NFA, it is useful to decompose the AGOP.
-Doing so will allow us to show that the NFA can be interpreted as an alignment between weight matrices and the \textit{pre-activation tangent kernel} (PTK), which is closely related to the \textit{neural tangent kernel} (NTK).
+In order to understand Ansatz \ref{ansatz:nfa}, it is useful to decompose the AGOP.
+Doing so will allow us to show that the neural feature correlation (NFC) can be interpreted as an alignment metric between weight matrices and the \textit{pre-activation tangent kernel} (PTK).
+The PTK $\Kn^{(\ell)}(x, z)$ is defined with respect to a layer $\ell$ of a neural network and two inputs $x,z$.
+The kernel evaluates to: